-The appendix to this report contains tables and plots of the calculated values of the magnetic field at 3.28 ft.
+The appendix to this report contains tables and plots of the calculated values of the magnetic field at a 3.28 ft.
 (1 m) height for all of the proposed 500-kV transmission line sections.
 Field values on the right-of-way and at the edge of the right-of-way are given for projected maximum currents and minimum clearance.
 Field levels at the same locations for average current and average conductor clearance are also given.
 This information is then summarized in Tables 3 to 7 in this report.
-Calculated maximum magnetic fields on new right-of-way are summarized in Table 3.
-Tables 4 to 7 show calculated magnetic fields (expressed in distance-weighted means) on new and existing right-of-way by alternative and option.
+Calculated maximum magnetic fields on new rights-of-way are summarized in Table 3.
+Tables 4 to 7 show calculated magnetic fields (expressed in distance-weighted means) on new and existing rights-of-way by alternative and option.
 In addition, examples of magnetic field plots for the proposed line operating on a new right-of-way and existing right-of-way are shown in Figures 4 and 5.

-The magnetic fields designated as maximum on-right-of-way values (designated as "On ROW" in the tables) represent the maximum (peak) fields that could occur infrequently in a small area near mid-span with the conductors at minimum clearance and maximum current (1080 A).
+The magnetic fields designated as maximum on-right-of-way values (designated as On ROW in the tables) represent the maximum (peak) fields that could occur infrequently in a small area near mid-span with the conductors at minimum clearance and maximum current (1080 A).
 The average on-right-of-way field values estimate the average along an entire span of these maximum (peak) fields with the proposed line operating at average current (324 A).
-Both the maximum and average on-right-of-way values represent conservative (upper limit) estimates for the electric fields expected to occur on the right-of-way.
+Both the maximum and average on-right-of-way values represent conservative (upper limit) estimates for the magnetic fields expected to occur on the right-of-way.

-The maximum and average edge-of-right-of-way ("Edge of ROW") magnetic fields represent calculated values at the edge of the right-of-way under the clearance and voltage conditions specified for the maximum and average fields on the right-of-way.
+The maximum and average edge-of-right-of-way (Edge of ROW) magnetic fields represent calculated values at the edge of the right-of-way under the clearance and voltage conditions specified for the maximum and average fields on the right-of-way.

-Maximum magnetic field levels along the four alternatives (excluding options) would be 184 mG "On ROW" and 48 mG at "Edge of ROW" (75 feet from the proposed line).
-The average levels would be much lower: 35 mG "On ROW" and 12 mG at "Edge of ROW."
-By 150 feet from the proposed line, magnetic fields would fall to a maximum of 13 mG and an average of 4 mG; at 300 feet from the proposed line, the maximum field would be 4 mG and the average 1 mG.
-The latter is comparable to average levels in homes in the United States.
+Maximum magnetic-field levels for new right-of-way sections at peak loading (for all four alternatives) would be 184 mG "On ROW" and 48 mG at "Edge of ROW" (75 feet from the proposed line).
+The magnetic field levels at average loading would be much lower: 35 mG "On ROW" and 12 mG at "Edge of ROW."
+By 150 ft. from the proposed line, magnetic fields would fall to 13 mG and 4 mG at maximum and average loading, respectively; at 300 ft. from the proposed line, the magnetic field would be 4 mG and 1 mG at maximum and average loading, respectively.
+These levels are similar to what could be found in the environment associated with operation of lower voltage lines.

 Figures 4 and 5 in this report provide visual representations of the potentially highest magnetic fields under the proposed I-5 Corridor Reinforcement 500-kV line.
-The actual day-to-day magnetic field levels would be lower.
+The actual day-to-day magnetic-field levels would be lower.
 They would vary as currents change daily and seasonally and as clearances change with ambient temperature.
 As shown in these tables and figures, the average fields along the line over a year would be considerably reduced from the maximum values, as a result of increased clearances and reduced current.